pcmueller/tic-tac-toe/README.md

 ## Functionality

 #### Click Unoccupied Grid Boxes
 - Using this interactive, 2-player web application, a user can play endless rounds of Tic Tac Toe!
 By clicking individual boxes within a responsive grid, a player can to place their assigned "token" - either "space monster" or "robot" - in that space.
 Once occupied by a token, that space becomes inaccessible in future turns.
-As a fun way to emphasize which spaces are availabe, the cursor icon and background color change when the user hovers over unoccupied boxes!
+As a fun way to emphasize which spaces are available, the cursor icon and background color change when the user hovers over unoccupied boxes!

 #### Automatically Alternate Player Turns
 - Every time a space is successfully clicked, the turn alternates to the next player, making their token immediately available for play.